codeforbtv/big-heavy-world-kiosk-player/README.md

 Upon initial load, the first item is displayed with the audio paused.

-NOTE: The "Idle Time Limit" setting should be set to a large enough value to allow the longest audio file to be played.
+NOTE: The "Idle Time Limit" setting in Kiosk Pro should be set to a large enough value to allow the longest audio file to be played.
 When the limit is reached, the Kiosk app will revert to its initial state, even if it is in the middle of playing an audio file.